Catalyzing Entrepreneurship and Economic Development

 The Catalyzing Entrepreneurship and Economic Development (CEED) Initiative works with UM students and faculty to build actionable partnerships with Mississippi communities.
 These partnerships will increase entrepreneurship and promote economic development in rural Mississippi communities.
 The CEED Initiative is funded with generous support from the Robert M. Hearin Support Foundation.

 - Each year ten undergraduate students will be named McLean Institute Innovation Scholars.
 These will be exemplary undergraduate students with an interest in entrepreneurship and economic development in Mississippi’s rural communities.
-The two-year period for each project will be used to research a problem and to develop and pilot a sustainable and scalable solution.
-Solutions will take various forms: a business plan, a detailed framework for a non-profit organization, or a significant policy or academic research paper.
-Students will work with local communities to identify and refine compelling topics and to implement solutions.
-Projects will address social problems including poverty, education, asset building, and healthcare.
-Scholars are awarded an $8,000 scholarship for two years, with additional stipends available for fieldwork and internships.
+Each student will work with high school students in local communities to identify and improve compelling business ideas and to implement business plans.
+Students will lead programs like the McLean Entrepreneurial Leadership Program, an Annual Mississippi Entrepreneurship Forum, and a campus-wide Virtual Reality Lab.
+Scholars are awarded a $4,000 scholarship for one year, with additional stipends available for fieldwork and internships.

-- The McLean Institute will sponsor four graduate student Innovation Fellows each year.
+- The McLean Institute will sponsor three graduate student Innovation Fellows each year.
 Fellows are exemplary students with innovative ideas for addressing poverty-related problems in Mississippi as graduate assistants affiliated with the McLean Institute.
-The two-year period for each project will be used to assist undergraduate Innovation Scholars research a problem identified by the local community and to develop and pilot, and evaluate a sustainable and scalable solution.
-Graduate fellows will work closely with faculty advisors and will meet regularly with undergraduate Innovation Scholars working on similar projects or communities.
+Graduate students will assist Dr. JR Love, project manager, in leading the programmatic work in the partner communities and they will assist with staffing the Virtual Reality Lab.
 Fellows will receive $20,000 each year to cover in-state tuition, health insurance, and a living stipend.
 Fellows receive additional stipends for research/planning within their project area.

 CEED in statewide and regional news: